smarthomeNG/smarthome/doc/dev/shngadmin/ARCHITECTURE.md

 - `<p-toast position="bottom-right">` — PrimeNG toast notification layer

 ### `TopNavigationComponent`
 Renders the horizontal navigation tabs.
 On init, fetches the full server info and connects the WebSocket.
 Subscribes to `AuthService.loggedIn$` to show/hide the login link.
-Displays the connected-server hostname.
+Displays the connected-server hostname, a context-sensitive Help menu, and a Light/Dark/Follow-System theme picker (backed by `ThemeService`, see 6.9).  `TopNavigationComponent` now lives in its own top-level folder, `src/app/top-navigation/`, not under `common/components/`.

 ### `OfflineBannerComponent`
 Subscribes to `ConnectivityService.online$` and `ConnectivityService.retryIn$`.
 When `online$` emits `false`, shows a sticky banner at the top with a countdown to the next reconnect attempt.
 Provides a "Retry now" button.